Cononley’s choice of Modern Foreign Language is French and it is taught throughout Key Stage 2. Our French Curriculum aims to:

 Progression and Assessment

-Assessment is carried out informally during lessons in order to evaluate what the children have learned The four key areas of assessment are listening and responding, speaking, reading and responding and written work and images.
+Assessment is carried out informally during lessons in order to evaluate what the children have learnt.
+Sticky knowledge checks take place at regular intervals (roughly at 2, 6 and 12 weeks after completing a topic).
+The four key areas of assessment are listening and responding, speaking, reading and responding and written work and images.

 The impact of French Curriculum will be evaluated at the end of the year.